25 March 2023

 The Third Evolution: main characteristics (2/3)

-Here we show how the Third Evolution shares many characteristics with the Second Evolution: the blindness, the randomness, the digital base, the unicity, the diversity, the role of the environment, the inheritance.
-Today we deal with unicity.
+Here we show how the Third Evolution shares many characteristics with the Second Evolution: blindness, randomness, digital basis, unicity, diversity, the role of the environment, inheritance.
+Today we will look at unicity.

 The Unicity

 The Universe (First Evolution) is unique.
 Wherever we observe the Universe, it looks statistically homogeneous.
-The laws of physics seem to apply everywhere: the transition levels of hydrogen are always the same, except for light propagation effects (whether gravitational like lensing or redshift, or electromagnetic).
-The physical constants apply to the whole Universe.
-For the time being, the best explanation we have got for this lies at the very beginning of the Universe, where a period of inflation has allowed all parts of the known Universe to be connected.
+The laws of physics seem to apply everywhere: the transition levels of hydrogen are always the same wherever we measure them, except for the effects of light propagation (whether gravitational, such as lensing or redshift, or electromagnetic).
+The physical constants apply to the whole universe and are constant in time.
+At present, the best explanation we have is at the very beginning of the universe, when a period of inflation allowed all parts of the known Universe to be connected.

 Life (Second Evolution) is unique.
-Every cell of living organisms uses the same replication DNA-based system.
-It might not have been the case at the beginning: probably an RNA-based system or even a simpler system may have existed.
-But this has disappeared, and only one form of life exists on Earth today.
+Every cell of a living organism uses the same DNA-based replication system.
+This may not have been the case in the beginning: there may have been an RNA-based system, or even a simpler one.
+But this has disappeared and there is only one form of life on Earth today.

 The Third Evolution is carried by the human species.
 It is now established that Homo Sapiens (HS) is a unique species.
-Neanderthal species has disappeared...
-The human brain has emerged from the Second Evolution, but something different is now happening: problem-solving is not left to the slow-process that is life-based tinkering evolution.
-Artefacts and writings are now massively increasing, outside living organisms.
-They are only produced by one species: Homo Sapiens.
-Scientists have shown that HS is rather special, not on the brain mass, but on the ratio of brain mass to total mass.
+For example, the close cousin Neanderthal species has disappeared.
+The human brain has emerged from the Second Evolution, but something different is now happening: problem solving is no longer left to the slow process of life-based tinkering evolution.
+Artifacts and writings are now spreading massively, outside of living organisms.
+They are produced by only one species: Homo Sapiens.
+Scientists have shown that HS is quite special, not in brain mass, but in the ratio of brain mass to total mass.

-On that measurement rod, mice fare as well as humans!
-An even better predictor of "intelligence" is now thought to be the forebrain neuron count.
+On that measurement rod, mice and dolphins fare as well as humans!
+An even better predictor of "intelligence" is now thought to be the fore-brain neuron count.

 12 March 2023